Upper School

 AP Physics C Mechanics

 AP Physics C: Mechanics is a calculus-based treatment of physics similar to the material encountered in a one semester college-level physics course for physical scientists and engineers.
+It is intended for highly motivated and mathematically inclined students who are eager to devote significant time to the study of kinematics, forces, energy, momentum, torque, rotational systems, and oscillations.

 Read More about AP Physics C Mechanics